GrannyProgramming/AzureMLOpsInProduction/README.md

 4. **Check Run Details**: 🕵️‍♀️ Once you click on a specific run, you'll see a summary at the top of the page, and a detailed log of the run at the bottom.
 If the run is still in progress, you can watch the logs update in real-time.

 That's it!
 You've successfully navigated to and viewed your workflow runs on GitHub.
 You can return to this page at any time to view the status of a run, or to troubleshoot if something goes wrong.

-That's it!
-Your GitHub workflow should now be running.
-Once it's completed, you can check the logs for any output or errors.

 🔧 Remember, GitHub workflows are highly customizable.
 Always check the `.github/workflows` directory in your repository to understand what your workflows are doing and what inputs they might require.